Trametinib (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 Use an effective form of birth control during treatment with this medicine and for at least 4 months after your last dose.

-- Tell your doctor if you are breastfeeding, or if you have bleeding problems, blood clots, heart disease, lung disease or breathing problems, high blood pressure, eye problems, stomach or bowel problems (such as perforation), or a history of diabetes.
+- Tell your doctor if you have kidney disease, heart disease, lung disease or breathing problems, bleeding problems, blood clots, low or high blood pressure, eye problems, stomach or bowel problems, or diabetes.

 - This medicine may cause the following problems: